 Marijuana mainly refers to the dried leaves, seeds, flowers, or stems of the Cannabis Sativa plant.
 The substance is mainly consumed via smoking—where it’s either hand-rolled into cigarette-like joints/blunts or burned in bongs.
 Weed can also be vaped, brewed with teas, cooked into food, applied topically, or used as part of an oil.

-After smoking weed, it affects your body almost immediately.
+After dabbing or smoking weed it affects your body almost immediately.
 The characteristic signs of its use are also largely the short-term side effects of smoking weed.
 These weed side effects include:

 - Bloodshot eyes